laravel/bootcamp.laravel.com/resources/docs/editing-chirps.md

 ## Authorization

-By default, the `authorize()` method will prevent anyone from being able to update the Chirp.
+By default, the `authorize` method will prevent *everyone* from being able to update the Chirp.
 We can specify who is allowed to update it by creating a [Model Policy](https://laravel.com/docs/authorization#creating-policies) with the following command:

 ```shell
 ./vendor/bin/sail artisan make:policy ChirpPolicy --model=Chirp